 There are plenty of simple choices that you can make in day-to-day life to maximise the nutritional value of your child’s diet.
 This can be as easy as choosing fruit over lollies or wholemeal bread over white.
 Avoid processed foods as they will always provide less nutrition and usually contain additives such as sugar or preservatives.

-Many medications and preventative measures that are recommended for children are intensive and can result in side effects.
-Salt therapy on the other hand, especially using the Salin Plus Salt Therapy Device, is a natural, convenient, drug-free and non-invasive method that is safe for all ages and works passively in the background.
+Many medications and preventative measures that are recommended for children are intensive and can result in harmful side effects.
+Salt therapy on the other hand, especially using the Salin Plus Salt Therapy Device, is a natural, drug-free and non-invasive method that is safe for all ages and works passively in the background.

 Establishing a hygienic routine will result in good habits in the schoolyard.
 Many illnesses not only travel through the air, but also from direct contact with people and everyday items.
 Without knowing the consequences, children will often put toys in their mouths and share things like straws and forks.
 Setting a good example for children at home helps them to understand how germs spread.
 Explain why it’s important to clean cutlery, cover up sneezes, and keep their hands out of their mouths.